polyaxon/polyaxon/docs/references/tracking-api/experiments.md

         "ps": ["plxjob-ps3-8eefb7a1146f476ca66e3bee9b88c1de:2000"],
     }
     ```
  * `experiment.get_declarations`: Returns all the experiment declarations based on both,
+ this value is also exposed as an env var `POLYAXON_DECLARATIONS`.

     * declarations section
     * matrix section